Inherited causes of clonal haematopoiesis in 97,691 whole genomes.

 ISSN1476-4687

-KeywordsAdult, Africa, Aged, Aged, 80 and over, alpha Karyopherins, Black People, Cell Self Renewal, Clonal Hematopoiesis, Dioxygenases, DNA-Binding Proteins, Female, Genetic Predisposition to Disease, Genome, Human, Germ-Line Mutation, Hematopoietic Stem Cells, Humans, Intracellular Signaling Peptides and Proteins, Male, Middle Aged, National Heart, Lung, and Blood Institute (U.S.), Phenotype, Precision Medicine, Proto-Oncogene Proteins, Tripartite Motif Proteins, United States, Whole Genome Sequencing
+KeywordsAdult, Africa, Aged, Aged, 80 and over, alpha Karyopherins, Black or African American, Black People, Cell Self Renewal, Clonal Hematopoiesis, Dioxygenases, DNA-Binding Proteins, Female, Genetic Predisposition to Disease, Genome, Human, Germ-Line Mutation, Hematopoietic Stem Cells, Humans, Intracellular Signaling Peptides and Proteins, Male, Middle Aged, National Heart, Lung, and Blood Institute (U.S.), Phenotype, Precision Medicine, Proto-Oncogene Proteins, Tripartite Motif Proteins, United States, Whole Genome Sequencing

 Abstract